 Marcus Aurelius (121 – 180) – Roman Emperor and philosopher.
 Famous for his book ‘Meditations‘ which offer short aphorisms of wisdom and advice.

 Adi Shankara (9th Century AD) Shankaracharya was an Indian spiritual teacher and philosopher.
 He advocated and spread a philosophy of Advaita Vedanta, which stresses the underlying unity of creation.

 Thomas Aquinas (1225 – 1274) Italian friar and influential Roman Catholic priest, philosopher and theologian.
 Aquinas attempted to synthesize Aristotle’s philosophy with the principles of Christianity.
 Aquinas also developed a theory of natural theology – proving the existence of God through reason.

 Francis Bacon (1561 – 1626) English philosopher, statesman, orator and scientist.
 Bacon is considered the ‘father of empiricism’ for his advocacy of scientific methodical inquiry in investigating scientific phenomena.
 Bacon’s approach was important both philosophically and practically.

 Rene Descartes (1596 – 1650) French philosopher and mathematician.
 Dubbed the father of modern philosophy, Descartes was influential in a new rationalist movement.
 Descartes set a precedent for examining issues and trying to avoid any presumption.
 Descartes offered one of the most famous philosophic statements ‘Cogito ergo sum’ – “I think, therefore I am”

 Baruch Spinoza (1632 – 1677) Spinoza was a Jewish-Dutch philosopher.
 He was an influential rationalist, who saw the underlying unity in the universe.
 He was critical of religious scriptures and promoted a view that the Divine was in all, and the Universe was ordered, despite its apparent contradictions.
 In his work ‘Ethics’ he opposed the mind-body dualism of Descartes.
-Contributed to Ethics, Epistemology, Metaphysics.
+He has contributed to Ethics, Epistemology, Metaphysics.

 John Locke (1632 – 1704) Locke was a leading philosopher and political theorist, who had a profound impact on liberal political thought.
 He is credited with ideas, such as the social contract – the idea government needs to be with the consent of the governed.
 Locke also argued for liberty, religious tolerance and rights to life and property.